stakeordie/emprops_comfy_nodes/README.md

 ## Dependencies

-This project uses VideoHelperSuite as a submodule.
-The submodule is automatically handled during installation if you follow the instructions above.
+This project uses VideoHelperSuite in two ways:
+1. As a required ComfyUI custom node (install separately as shown in Prerequisites)
+2. As a submodule for internal code reuse (handled automatically during installation)

 ### Updating the Repository